EmmanuelCastilloHernandez/CometBot/README.md

 ### Economy Game
 Comet is equipped with an economy game, where you can gain, rob, and send Chem Coins (⌬), which is the currency of the bot.
 You can use `#shop` to see what is available and to buy something you run `#bal <amount> <itemName>`.
 To begin playing, run `#bal` and the bot will make an account for you and to gain money you do `#beg`.

+### Edit Snipe
+A message's meaning can be altered by obviously editing it.
+This means that if you wanted to see what the message read previously, you had to be there or download 3rd-Party addons to see it.
+Thankfully, Comet bypasses this by the creation of the `#edit` command, which shows you how a message was before it was edited and how it is after its edited.
+Multiple edit message viewing is planned for V3 by latest.
+Beware `#edit` has a 60-second timer to check what were the contents of the message before the command gets cleared

 # Commands
 To run a ~~cum~~command, you have to use the `#` prefix.
 Simple.